Using Flow with Linux, WSL, and Terminal Applications

 Verify Accessibility permission is enabled for Wispr Flow (not the terminal) in System Settings → Privacy & Security → Accessibility.

-Verify Microphone permission is also enabled for Wispr Flow in System Settings → Privacy & Security → Microphone.
+Verify Microphone permission is enabled for Wispr Flow.
+On Mac: System Settings → Privacy & Security → Microphone.
+On Windows: Settings → Privacy → Microphone.
+Also confirm Screen Capture permission, which doesn't always re-prompt after revocation.

 Test with a native terminal (Terminal.app on Mac, PowerShell on Windows).
 If it works there, the issue is specific to your third-party terminal.

-Use the Paste Last Transcript shortcut if direct paste continues to fail.
+Use Paste last transcript if direct paste continues to fail.

 Does Flow work on Linux?

 Flow is not available as a native Linux application.
-If you're running Linux in WSL or a virtual machine on Windows or Mac, use the Paste Last Transcript shortcut to paste transcriptions.
+If you're running Linux in WSL or a virtual machine on Windows or Mac, use Paste last transcript to paste transcriptions.

 Limitations and notes